tonytrawl/WiiU-T6-Studio/README.md

 which this does not do for you.

-**PC files are not supported.** The pak reader recognises little-endian paks, but the image decoder is console-specific and the fastfile side is Wii U only.
+**PC files are not supported.** The pak reader recognises little-endian paks, but the image decoder is console-specific and the fastfile side is Wii U only (OAT hook to support PC coming soon).

 * * *